S3-working-group/s3-practical-guide/src/meeting-practices/meeting-evaluation.md

 ## Meeting Evaluation: Long Format

-Ask everyone in a round to briefly contribute to any or all of the following topics:
+Ask everyone in a round to contribute to any or all of the following topics in a brief sharing:

-* effectiveness
+* effectiveness and format
-* facilitation and format
+* facilitation and participation
 * emotional tone
 * I liked... (appreciations and achievements)
 * I wish... (growing edges and improvement suggestions)